Skip to content

 New Project Wizard

-The New Project Wizard guides you through creating a fully configured LED project in six steps.
+The New Project Wizard guides you through creating a fully configured LED project in five steps.
 It launches automatically for new users, or you can open it from File > New Project.

 Set up your project name and define your LED screens.